 Once the chicken wire is cut, place the two cut sides together and connect by twisting the wires around each other.

 As you can see in this picture, we created a bond by twisting the wire.

-Now you’ll have a funnel of chicken wire.
+Now you’ll have a cylinder of chicken wire.
 This is where the shaping process begin.

 Continue to sculpt the chicken wire to make it as round as possible.
 Pushing in the curves and pulling on the ends helps to create a more spherical shape.

 Wrap the lights around the ball, in and out of the wire, to secure it.
 When one string has gone as far as it can go, plug the next string in to create end-to-end runs.
-For this 2′ ball, we used 3 LED light strings.
+For this 2′ ball, we used 3 LED light strings for added brightness, however a good rule of thumb is to use (1) 70ct 5mm LED Light string per every 1 ft of diameter.
 Once the lights are fully wrapped around the chicken wire ball, it’s ready to be plugged in.